countable-web/open-source-corporation/VISION.md

 # Founder Notes

+## Back story

+Codify the complex problem of web technology delivery, so it can be abstracted away and simplified to allow everyone to better focus on their customers.

 from Clark Van Oyen

 Over the last decade my journey has involved bringing web technology to many businesses for a variety of reasons: